 One we do not always exactly know how the AI reaches a certain response and (two) we believe that the impact of the Griefbot is bigger if you can not track down how an answer was reached.
 After all, that is also impossible with human interaction.

-This question is only relevant when you use algorithms or artificial intelligence.
-If so, do you tell your users how the decision making process works?
-Which data is collected ?
+This question is only relevant when algorithms or artificial intelligence is used.
+If so, is the technology transparent about how the decision making process works?
+Which data is collected?
 How conclusions are reached?
 And, if you use something like machine learning where conclusions are reached in a 'black box' are you transparant about that?

 An example: GriefbotWe do not.